NEVILLE SELLWOOD

 Neville Sellwood had a great career cut short, tragically killed in a race fall in France

 In 1949, he won the Derby and the W.S.
-Cox Plate on the McCarten trained Delta, whom he would partner to win the Melbourne Cup in 1951.
-Sellwood’s 2nd Melbourne Cup win was on Toparoa in 1955.
-Rising Fast, with 63kg was beaten a length in that Cup by Toparoa who had 15kg less and Sellwood was suspended for two months for causing interference to Rising Fast.
+Cox Plate on the McCarten trained DELTA, whom he would partner to win the Melbourne Cup in 1951.
+Sellwood’s 2nd Melbourne Cup win was on TOPAROA in 1955.
+RISING FAST, with 63kg was beaten a length in that Cup by TOPAROA who had 15kg less and Sellwood was suspended for two months for causing interference to Rising Fast.
 No protest was lodged.
 Sellwood achieved remarkable success in his riding career, securing 74 Group 1 victories.
-This places him in tenth position among Australian jockeys and third among his contemporaries of the era, surpassed only by the legendary George Moore and Roy Higgins.
+This placed him in tenth position among Australian jockeys and third among his contemporaries of the era, surpassed only by the legendary George Moore and Roy Higgins.

 His international record was not as distinguished as many of his contemporaries, but his career was tragically cut short and he is one of only five Australian jockeys to have won an Epsom Derby and his record, at home, was as good as any.
-He won the first Golden Slipper Stakes, in 1957, aboard Todman and rode the champion Tulloch in 12 wins including in the memorable Caulfield Cup of the same year.
+He won the first Golden Slipper Stakes, in 1957, aboard TODMAN (12 rides for 10 wins) and rode the champion TULLOCH in 12 wins including in the memorable Caulfield Cup of the same year.
 Five Victoria Derby and four Epsom Handicap wins top the list of at least nine prestigious Australian races he won more than once.

 Sellwood won six jockeys’ premierships in Sydney from 1949 to 1960 – the first coming just two years after he moved from Brisbane – before making the fateful decision to try his hand overseas for a period of time.